-As TIFF’s Innovation Partner, The Moment convened Toronto’s innovation community at the TIFF Bell Lightbox to share ideas, learn from one another, and push our collective practice.
+As TIFF’s Innovation Partner, The Moment convened Toronto’s innovation community to share ideas, learn from one another, and push our collective practice.

 Stories help us communicate, connect, and learn.
 Innovation is all about new ideas, pushing boundaries, and creating value.
 Innovation and storytelling are a powerful combination and one that we wanted to explore.
 So, we hosted an event on this very topic — to learn from and discuss the interconnected nature of these two forces.